 The insolvency journey has weathered several storms on the way.
 Besides the usual challenges of building institutional capacity and developing the markets and practices to implement the reform, there was scepticism if the Code can be implemented at all and if it would meet the same fate as many such reforms had in the past.
-There was also reluctance to accept the reform and, at times, vigorous efforts, to cling4 on to the old order.
+There was also reluctance to accept the reform and, at times, vigorous efforts, to cling on to the old order.
 The resistance came in different forms from different quarters and continues even today.
 Some naysayers wanted implementation of the Code only after India had a world class ecosystem, including insolvency professionals (IPs) who can conduct the most complicated insolvency resolution processes.
 They essentially expected Olympic swimmers on the scene, without ever diving into a swimming pool!
 A few big fish preferred to watch from the sidelines till commoners tried their hands and emerged successful.
-Some condemned the reform as the first resolution plan5 approved under the Code returned about 6 per cent of the claims of the creditors, disregarding the fact that the creditors got about 600 per cent of the liquidation value from the revival of the firm which had been sick for decades.
+Some condemned the reform as the first resolution plan approved under the Code returned about 6 per cent of the claims of the creditors, disregarding the fact that the creditors got about 600 per cent of the liquidation value from the revival of the firm which had been sick for decades.
 Some promoters waited for the outcomes of the Code to pan out.
 As they saw many firms moving away from the hands of extant promoters through the process under the Code, they intensified their efforts to challenge the provisions of the Code.

 Almost every provision in the Code in respect of corporate insolvency has been challenged on grounds of constitutional validity.
-The experiment contained in the Code, judged by the generality of its provisions and not by so-called crudities and inequities, passed the constitutional muster.6 The Code prevails over every other law in case of any inconsistency between the two.7 Section 29A, which was introduced by the Insolvency and Bankruptcy Code (Amendment) Act, 2018 to prohibit persons with certain disabilities to submit resolution plans, was upheld.8 Explanation to clause (f) of section 5(8), which was introduced by the Insolvency and Bankruptcy Code (Second Amendment) Act, 2018 to treat home buyers as financial creditors (FCs), was upheld.9 While upholding various provisions in the Code, the SC has accorded certain degree of deference to the legislative judgment in economic choices, apart from the presumption of constitutionality in economic legislations.10 Section 30(2)(b), which was amended by the Insolvency and Bankruptcy Code (Amendment) Act, 2019 to provide a waterfall for resolution plans, is under challenge.
-With every judgement delivered by the courts of law, the insolvency reforms have developed deeper and stronger roots.
+The experiment contained in the Code, judged by the generality of its provisions and not by so-called crudities and inequities, passed the constitutional muster.
+The Code prevails over every other law in case of any inconsistency between the two.
+Section 29A, which was introduced by the Insolvency and Bankruptcy Code (Amendment) Act, 2018 to prohibit persons with certain disabilities to submit resolution plans,

+The Insolvency and Bankruptcy Code (Amendment) Act, 2018; the Insolvency and Bankruptcy Code (Second Amendment) Act, 2018; and the Insolvency and Bankruptcy Code (Amendment) Act, 2019.